How to recognise and avoid scammers’ tactics, and steps you can take to check for scams.

 Tips for online shopping

 - Check with the Financial Markets Authority (FMA) to make sure any offer you receive is legitimate.
 The FMA publishes a list of firms that have tried to scam people in New Zealand.
 You can phone the FMA Helpline on 0800 434 567.

 - Make sure the business or individual you’re dealing with is regulated or licensed by the FMA to operate in New Zealand.

-Lists and registers(external link) — FMA
+Licensed providers(external link) — FMA

 - Be extra wary of businesses based overseas and not licensed in New Zealand.
 It’s often impossible to get your money back if the investment turns out to be a scam.